dongnan-cn/kafka-simulator/README.md

 # KafkaSimulator

 ## Project Overview
-KafkaSimulator is a Java project used for simulating and managing Kafka consumer groups.
+KafkaSimulator is a Java project used for simulating and visualizing Kafka features, you can manage:
+- topics
+- partitions
+- produce message
+- consume message
+- consumer groups
+- etcs.

 ## Environment Preparation
 Before starting the project, make sure the following software is installed on your system: